h580860/WiRoM2.0_oblig5/Documentation/new_algorithm_guide.md

 # Documentation for adding a new task allocation algorithm

 One of the expandable features of Wirom2.0 is the possibility of adding custom task allocation algorithm.
+This guide shows the user how to add a custom task allocation algorithm through the web interface. \
+This task is best suited for "intermediate developers" to "domain expert".

 ## Structure
 In the web interface, the user has to provide two things:
 1. The name of the new algorithm (input *above* the editor)
 2. The implementation of the new algorithm (input *in* the code editor)

+To toggle the web editor, press the *"Show algorithm editor"* button.
+A form and an editor will show up.
+The user has to enter the algorithm name and the Python implementation of the algorithm.
+The *name* and the Python *function name* has to correspond, or else it will not be possible to execute the algorithm afterwards. \
+After implementing the algorithm and sending it to the server by pressing *Send new task allocation*, the website will automatically refresh and a button for the new algorithm will appear next to the other included task allocation algorithms.

 ## Running example